 The third day, as the licorice ran low, I got to thinking if we took a compass line in the direction we thought our tents were, maybe we would be safe.
 Without a map to guide you, sometimes you have to improvise and create your own path to your goal.

-After more than a few hours of fighting through the forest, as dusk was forming, we were at the point of abandoning the line and walking to Lake Babine 20 kilometers away.
+After more than a few hours of fighting through the forest, dusk was forming.
+We were at the point of abandoning the line and walking back east to Lake Babine 20 kilometers away.
 Then we heard the sound of a helicopter.

 In the forest, the sound bounces everywhere and because of that, we did not know the direction of the sound.
-Ah – we thought – Maybe they came to look for us after three days not checking in.
+Ah – we thought – Maybe they came to look for us after three days of not checking in from our camp radio.

-Hoping to see a helicopter searching for us or landing at our encampment, my assistant climbed a large tree up about twenty meters.
+Hoping to see a helicopter searching for us or landing at our encampment, my assistant climbed a large tree up about twenty meters (60 feet – the trees were big).

 For the first time, luck.
-Amazingly, our tents were only a couple hundred meters or so behind on the left side of our line.
+Amazingly, our tents were only a couple hundred meters or so behind us on the left side of our line.
 We had passed the tents without seeing them through the forest.
-If he hadn’t climbed the tree, we couldn’t have seen them.
+If he hadn’t climbed the tree, we would never have seen them.
 Thanks to the sound that stopped us and caused us to climb the tree.

-When we finally reached the camp, we radioed our base.
+When we finally reached the camp, we radioed our base in town.
 “We no longer need a helicopter; we are back in camp.”

 The base replied “We didn’t know you had any problems … What happened to you …?”
-They did not notice our disappearance and they had never sent the helicopter.
-And there was no one or any helicopters in the area.
+They did not notice our disappearance and they had never sent a helicopter.
+And there was no one or any other helicopters in the area.

 So, was the helicopter, or the sound, an illusion or hallucination?